oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Combine Dominic System and Major System

 Taking inspiration from the Dominic System, start with an alphabetical letter ordering for the first 9 letters.
 Unlike the Major system, vowels are significant.
-It is useful to have a base of alphabetical ordering, especially when learning the system
+The alphabetical ordering, helps when learning the system

 ```
 1  2  3  4  5  6  7  8  9  0   (base alphabetical encodings)